 Last September, we discussed the U.S. Court of Appeals for the Second Circuit’s opinion in In re Vitamin C Antitrust Litigation vacating a $147 million judgment against Chinese vitamin C manufacturers based on the doctrine of international comity.
 That case stemmed from allegations that the defendants illegally fixed the price and output levels of vitamin C that they exported to the United States.
 In reversing the district court’s decision to deny the defendants’ motion to dismiss, the Second Circuit held that the district court should have deferred to the Chinese government’s explanation that Chinese law compelled the defendants to coordinate the price and output of vitamin C.

 Dan represents industry-leading companies in sensitive and high-value disputes and compliance matters.
-He regularly counsels clients on white collar and regulatory issues involving a wide array of issues, including money laundering, fraud, and corruption, and has substantial experience representing financial institutions and individuals in government investigations and enforcement actions.
-He also represents corporate defendants in securities and commodities lawsuits and other complex business litigation matters, including in the areas of securities, financial services, and antitrust and competition.
+He regularly counsels clients on regulatory and compliance issues involving fraud, anti-money laundering, corruption, securities and corporate governance, and antitrust.
+He has substantial experience representing companies and individuals in investigations, government enforcement actions, and complex business litigation matters, including in the areas of securities, financial services, and antitrust and competition.

 Dan also assists clients in developing corporate compliance programs, preparing risk assessments, and conducting pre-acquisition and third-party due diligence.
-In particular, Dan advises clients on compliance with the Bank Secrecy Act and state anti-money laundering laws.
-He helps financial institutions navigate an increasingly complex and aggressive enforcement environment, and regularly counsels clients--in particular financial technology companies--on federal and state licensing and anti-money laundering requirements for money transmitters and digital currency activity businesses.
+In particular, Dan advises clients on compliance with anti-fraud rules, the Bank Secrecy Act and state anti-money laundering laws, and the Foreign Corrupt Practices Act.
+He has particular expertise helping financial institutions--including financial technology companies--navigate increasingly complex anti-money laundering requirements.

 Dan maintains a dedicated pro bono practice, and has represented clients in matters related to landlord-tenant rights, human trafficking, public international law, and veterans' benefits.